BFM Times

 A large price drop, an increase in volume, or unexpected positive news is what we see as the trigger.
 Once price action begins to rise quickly, short sellers jump to cover, and momentum plays into itself.

-Traders who go into this for either staying out of risky trades or to get in on the gain with managed risk.
+Traders who go into this for either stay short squeeze out of risky trades or to get in on the gain with managed risk.

 Examples